lldap/lldap/example_configs/zulip.md

 }
 ```

-5) Allow which groups are allowed to authenticate
+5) Configure which groups are allowed to authenticate
 This step is optional, if you do not specify anything here all users from your lldap server will be able to login.
 Add the following lines to your configuration and change the values according to your setup.
 ```